husainl337/Minor-Project/README.md

 Bvoc.
 Software Development
 Minor project

-Usage:
-Download the whole folder and run the app.py file to launch the server.

 # Personal Finance Savings Predictor

 A web application that helps users plan their savings by analyzing their income and expenses.
-The application predicts savings and provides recommendations for achieving financial goals, such as buying a specific item within a specified time.
+The application predicts savings and provides recommendations for achieving financial goals.

 ## Features

 - **Income and Expense Tracking**: Input monthly income and expenses across various categories.
 - **Savings Prediction**: Estimate potential savings based on financial data.
-- **Goal-Based Saving**: Calculate how much to save monthly to purchase a target item within a given time frame.
 - **Interactive UI**: Simple, user-friendly interface for data input and results visualization.
 - **Backend API**: Robust RESTful API to handle predictions using a trained machine learning model.